 North America 2050

-Summary: In March 2012, a diverse array of states and provinces launched North America 2050: A Partnership for Progress (NA2050).
-NA2050 participants are committed to policies that move their jurisdictions toward a low carbon economy while creating jobs, enhancing energy independence and security, protecting public health and the environment, and demonstrating climate leadership.
-NA2050 is a multi-state, multi-regional collaborative working constructively on climate change and clean energy.
-C2ES serves as one of six nonprofit advisor groups for this partnership.
+Summary: A diverse array of states and provinces launched North America 2050: A Partnership for Progress (NA2050) in March 2012.
+NA2050 participants are committed to policies that move their jurisdictions toward a low carbon economy while creating jobs, enhancing energy security, protecting public health and the environment, and demonstrating climate leadership.
+NA2050 is a multi-state, multi-regional collaborative working toward mitigating the impacts of climate change and advancing clean energy, carbon capture and sequestration, and industrial energy efficiency benchmarking.
+C2ES serves as one of five nonprofit advisory groups for the NA2050 partnership.

-History: NA2050 is the successor to the 3-Regions Initiative, which was a collaboration among members of the three North American regional cap-and-trade programs: The Midwestern Greenhouse Gas Reduction Accord, the Regional Greenhouse Gas Initiative and the Western Climate Initiative.
-NA2050 is a broader effort, addressing clean energy in addition to climate change.
+History: NA2050 is the successor to the 3-Regions Initiative, which was a collaboration among members of the three North American regional cap-and-trade programs: the Midwestern Greenhouse Gas Reduction Accord, the Regional Greenhouse Gas Initiative, and the Western Climate Initiative.

 Regional Greenhouse Gas Initiative